kinoshitadaisuke/ncu_astroinformatics_202309/README.md

   - https://docs.python.org/3/tutorial/

 If you have any difficulty for reading "The Python Tutorial" alone, come and talk to me.
 We may be able to arrange a group meeting to read "The Python Tutorial" together.

+Do you need a crash course for basic Python programming?
+If so, come and talk t o me.